AdobeDocs/analytics.pt-BR/help/technotes/ga-to-aa/reports/audience-reports.md

 Para obter um gráfico de linha de visitantes únicos:

 1. Clique no ícone Visualizações à esquerda e arraste a visualização Linha até a área de trabalho acima da tabela vazia de forma livre.
-2. Click the Components icon on the left, then drag the **Unique Visitors** metric into the smaller space labeled &#39;Drop a Metric here&#39;.
+2. Click the Components icon on the left, then drag the **Unique Visitors** metric into the smaller space labeled 'Drop a Metric here'.
 3. If different granularity is desired, drag the desired date range (e.g. **Day**, **Week**, **Month**, etc.) sobre o cabeçalho da dimensão de datas existente.

 See [Unique Visitors](../../../components/c-variables/c-metrics/metrics-unique-visitors.md) in the Components user guide for details on how Adobe calculates unique visitors.